dimforge/nalgebra.rs/docs/decompositions_and_lapack.md

-The next subsections describe how to select the desired Lapack implementation, and provide more details reagarding each decomposition.
+The next subsections describe how to select the desired Lapack implementation, and provide more details regarding each decomposition.

 ## Setting up **nalgebra-lapack**